 Employees and society

 The people who work at BillerudKorsnäs are the foundation for everything we do.
-To ensure the well-being of our employees, we strive to learn from one another and to build on good examples.
+To ensure the well-being of our employees, we strive to learn from one an-other and to build on good examples.
 We at BillerudKorsnäs work continuously to raise the level of education and skills among our employees so as to develop both the business itself and the people who run it.

 BillerudKorsnäs supports and takes as its starting point the UN Global Compact, whose principles determine how we as a company, as employees and as human beings view human rights, working conditions, the environment and corruption, and how we are to communicate our way of working as transparently as possible.

-All our employees are to have the opportunity to submit anonymous reports about serious deviations from the code of conduct and other significant irregularities.
-That is why we have set up a whistle-blower function for everyone to use.
+All our employees and external partners are to have the opportunity to submit anonymous reports about serious deviations from the code of conduct and other significant irregularities.
+That is why we have set up a whistle-blower function Speak Up-line for everyone to use.
 BillerudKorsnäs firmly rejects forced labour and child labour, and refuses to employ people under the age of 15.
 If local regulations dictate a higher minimum age, we abide by these regulations.
 BillerudKorsnäs expects that the company’s subcontractors and business partners comply with these fundamental ethical regulations concerning labour.

-Our safety work
+Prioritised safety work

 All employees receive ongoing assistance in developing their skills, and are given personal feedback on their individual development and performance.
 As a part of the dialogue with our employees, we carry out employee surveys that make clear which issues are generally considered important.
 The results from these surveys are subsequently used as the bases for action plans and activities linked to prioritised areas.
 Providing an involving and attractive workplace is essential in attracting and retaining highly skilled employees.
 Creating a sustainable workplace also requires us to prioritise safety, diversity and human rights from a long-term perspective.

 However, we want to be a sustainable and positive force not only for our employees, but also for the society in which we operate, and for our surroundings in general.
 That is why we make sure to commit to playing an active role in the local community, and to cultivating good relations with local authorities, schools and other stakeholders.
-Every year, BillerudKorsnäs holds an open house event for the general public at several of the locations where we run production units, and we also hold information meetings with neighbours and other local players to encourage a mutually beneficial dialogue.
+Every year, BillerudKorsnäs holds an open house event for the general public at several of the locations where we run production units, and we also hold information meetings with neigh¬bours and other local players to en¬courage a mutually beneficial dialogue.

 Diversity and equal opportunity